Quarantine Boarding Station

 For many years, this boarding station helped to prevent the spread of infectious diseases in the United States.
 From 1783 to 1971, officers working at this station boarded and inspected thousands of ships coming into New York Harbor each year.
 In the mid-late 1880’s, the majority of immigrants arriving to the United States entered through New York Harbor and were subject to inspection.
 Using a tugboat, a team of medical officers travelled into the harbor to inspect incoming vessels and their passengers.
 If the ships passed inspection, they were given a clean bill of health and could continue.
 If deadly and contagious diseases were present, the vessels were fumigated and the passengers quarantined until it was safe for them to land in New York.
 In the nineteenth and early twentieth century, Yellow fever, cholera, typhus, small pox, diphtheria, and measles were among the diseases requiring quarantine.

 Credits.
-This page was last revised on June 6, 2017.
-This page originally submitted on April 30, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 101 times since then and 34 times this year.
+This page was last revised on June 19, 2020.
+It was originally submitted on April 30, 2017, by Larry Gertner of New York, New York.
+This page has been viewed 419 times since then and 39 times this year.
 Last updated on May 28, 2017, by Larry Gertner of New York, New York.
 Photos: 1, 2, 3, 4. submitted on April 30, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.